 The market price of our common stock could be subject to significant fluctuations.
-Market prices for securities of early-stage pharmaceutical, biotechnology and other life sciences companies have historically been particularly volatile, and disruptions in the financial markets in general and more recently due to the COVID-19 pandemic have further increased such volatility.
+Market prices for securities of early-stage pharmaceutical, biotechnology and other life sciences companies have historically been particularly volatile, and disruptions in the financial markets, and general economic conditions, including the effects of fuel prices, international currency fluctuations, political instability, acts of war, including the Russian Federation's invasion of Ukraine in February 2022, acts of terrorism, and the ongoing COVID-19 pandemic or other public health crises, have further increased such volatility.
 Some of the factors that may cause the market price of our common stock to fluctuate include:

-- our ability to obtain regulatory approvals for MT-5111, MT-0169, MT-6402 or other drug or biologic candidates, and delays or failures to obtain such approvals; - adverse results, clinical holds, or delays in the clinical trials of our drug or biologic candidates or any future clinical trials we may conduct, or changes in the development status of our drug or biologic candidates; - failure of any of our drug or biologic candidates, if approved, to achieve commercial success; - failure to maintain our existing third-party license and supply agreements; - failure by us or our licensors to prosecute, maintain, or enforce our intellectual property rights; - · changes in laws or regulations applicable to our drug or biologic candidates; - any inability to obtain adequate supply of our drug or biologic candidates or the inability to do so at acceptable prices; - · adverse regulatory authority decisions; - introduction of new products, services or technologies by our competitors; - failure to meet or exceed financial and development projections we may provide to the public; - failure to meet or exceed the financial and development projections of the investment community; - · the perception of the pharmaceutical industry by the public, legislatures, regulators and the investment community; - announcements of significant acquisitions, strategic collaborations, joint ventures or capital commitments by us or our competitors;
+- our ability to obtain regulatory approvals for MT-6402, MT-5111, MT-0169 or other drug or biologic candidates, and delays or failures to obtain such approvals; - adverse results, clinical holds, or delays in the clinical trials of our drug or biologic candidates or any future clinical trials we may conduct, or changes in the development status of our drug or biologic candidates; - failure of any of our drug or biologic candidates, if approved, to achieve commercial success; - failure to maintain our existing third-party license and supply agreements; - failure by us or our licensors to prosecute, maintain, or enforce our intellectual property rights; - changes in laws or regulations applicable to our drug or biologic candidates; - any inability to obtain adequate supply of our drug or biologic candidates or the inability to do so at acceptable prices; - · adverse regulatory authority decisions; - introduction of new products, services or technologies by our competitors;

-- disputes or other developments relating to proprietary rights, including patents, litigation matters, and our ability to obtain patent protection for our technologies; - additions or departures of key personnel; - significant lawsuits, including patent or stockholder litigation; - failure by securities or industry analysts to publish research or reports about our business, or issuance of any adverse or misleading opinions by such analysts regarding our business or stock; - changes in the market valuations of similar companies; - general market or macroeconomic conditions; - sales of our common stock by us or our stockholders in the future; - the trading volume of our common stock; - the issuance of additional shares of our preferred stock or common stock, or the perception that such issuances may occur, including through our "at-the-market" offering program or any sales of our preferred stock or common stock by our stockholders in the future; - announcements by commercial partners or competitors of new commercial products, clinical progress or the lack thereof, significant contracts, commercial relationships or capital commitments; - adverse publicity relating to ETB drugs generally, including with respect to other drugs and potential drugs in such markets; - the introduction of technological innovations or new therapies that compete with our potential drugs; - changes in the structure of health care payment systems; - disruptions in the financial markets in general and more recently due to the COVID-19 pandemic; and - period-to-period fluctuations in our financial results.
+- failure to meet or exceed financial and development projections we may provide to the public; - failure to meet or exceed the financial and development projections of the investment community; - the perception of the pharmaceutical industry by the public, legislatures, regulators and the investment community; - announcements of significant acquisitions, strategic collaborations, joint ventures or capital commitments by us or our competitors; - disputes or other developments relating to proprietary rights, including patents, litigation matters, and our ability to obtain patent protection for our technologies; - · additions or departures of key personnel; - significant lawsuits, including patent or stockholder litigation; - failure by securities or industry analysts to publish research or reports about our business, or issuance of any adverse or misleading opinions by such analysts regarding our business or stock; - · changes in the market valuations of similar companies; - general market or macroeconomic conditions; - sales of our common stock by us or our stockholders in the future; - the trading volume of our common stock; - the issuance of additional shares of our preferred stock or common stock, or the perception that such issuances may occur, including through our "at-the-market" offering program or any sales of our preferred stock or common stock by our stockholders in the future; - announcements by commercial partners or competitors of new commercial products, clinical progress or the lack thereof, significant contracts, commercial relationships or capital commitments; - adverse publicity relating to ETB drugs generally, including with respect to other drugs and potential drugs in such markets; - the introduction of technological innovations or new therapies that compete with our potential drugs; - changes in the structure of health care payment systems; - disruptions in the financial markets in general and more recently due to the COVID-19 pandemic; and - period-to-period fluctuations in our financial results.